Get0Suguru/Potato-Gaming/README.md

 # Potato Gaming 🎮

 A robust, backend-focused game download platform (for low end pc's) built with **Spring Boot**.
-This project powers a modern frontend (not included here) and demonstrates best practices in REST API design, database modeling, and scalable backend architecture.
+This project powers a modern frontend and demonstrates best practices in REST API design, database modeling, and scalable backend architecture.

 ---